Difference Between Modular, Mobile, and Manufactured Homes

 Cost

 Manufactured and modular are all significantly more affordable than site-built homes.
 The primary reason that these homes are constructed in one place is that it allows for controlled production costs.
-They are constructed inside a factory and therefore are also typically constructed in a fraction of the amount of time a site-built home is.
+They are constructed inside a factory and, therefore, are also typically constructed in a fraction of the amount of time a site-built home is.
 There are fewer delays and unforeseen costs.
 The savings on construction costs are passed on to the consumer.
-This allows many consumers the chance at home ownership that otherwise they wouldn’t have.
+This allows many consumers the chance at home ownership that they otherwise wouldn’t have.

 Manufactured, Mobile, or Modular: Choosing the best option for you

-While the options for pre-built homes have come a long way in all categories, manufactured homes as well as modular homes have several clear advantages.
+While the options for pre-built homes have come a long way in all categories, manufactured homes, as well as modular homes, have several clear advantages.

 Manufactured homes and Modular homes have:

-• Design customization options available for consumers
+- Design customization options available for consumers

-• The safety advantage of being inspected and constructed in one place, with consistency and efficiency
+- The safety advantage of being inspected and constructed in one place, with consistency and efficiency

-• The low cost associated with being built off-site
+- The low cost associated with being built off-site

-All of these reasons are why manufactured homes are emerging as a great option for new homeowners.
+These reasons are why manufactured homes are emerging as a great option for new homeowners.